 - All participants have a limited understanding of the NFHS playing rules

 - Participants have limited ability to dribble, pass and shoot

 - Only athletes can score

-- The goalie must be an athlete

 - Score is kept

 - Sportsmanship is a top priority

-- Coaches will ensure that all participants on the team will have "meaningful involvement" in each game as outlined by the Special Olympics document entitled "Principle of Meaningful Involvement."
+- Coaches will ensure that all participants on the team will have "meaningful involvement" in each game as outlined by the Special Olympics document entitles "Principle of Meaningful Involvement."

 - Season may culminate in a jamboree type activity

-- All of the athletes have disabilities which require them to be in school until they reach the age of 21
+- All of the athletes have disabilities who, based on his/her IEP is expected to be in school in accordance to state law (RSA 186-C:2)

-- No standings kept
+- Standings are not kept

 - Coaches meet prior to the game to share specific athlete needs

-- NFHS playing rules are highly modified for success.
+- NFHS Rules are highly modified for success.
 Modifications include but not limited to:

-- Wheelchairs / walkers are allowed on the field
+- · Wheelchairs/walkers allowed on field

 - One-on-one para or aids are allowed onto the field to assist an athlete (count as one player)

 - Coaches allowed to coach from the field

 - Running time

-- Modification of field and or goal
+- Modifications of field and or goal

 - Teams do not switch goals at halftime

-- No offside called
+- No offsides called